pollopollo-org/back-end/README.md

 - Make sure your branches migrations are up to date with the [migrations on master](https://github.com/pollopollo-org/back-end/tree/master/PolloPollo.Entities/Migrations) (see [this fix](#out_of_sync)).
 - Before creating a new migration, make sure the following steps are in order:
     1. You're database is up to date with the newest migration (If you cannot update it please see [this fix](#cant_update_migration)).
     2. Double check that no new migrations are up.
-If you have two migrations on seperate branches that eventually will be merged together, you will need to revert both of them and create it again.
+If you have two migrations on separate branches that eventually will be merged together, you will need to revert both of them and create it again.
 - Follow the naming conventions of (most of the) existing migrations - Migration_V*x* (where *x* is the number of the previous migration + 1).

 ## Fixes